 - Do you provide regular newsletters?
 If so, please provide 2-5 recent examples. - Does your Strata follow up with responses to questions posed at the annual general meeting?
 If so, please provide 2-5 recent examples. - Does your Council of Owners have a formal Communication Policy or Strategy that is communicated to owners?
 If so, please provide a copy. - What methods of communication do you currently use to reach your residents?
 (Cork bulletin board, paper handouts, email, telephone, text, website/web portal, digital notice board, survey, Facebook, Google Groups, Twitter, resident app, other?) - How proactive are you with communication?
-VERY our reach and frequency ensure that our residents notices about the essentials - window washing, fire alarm testing, fan coil maintenance, but could add some extra info that teaches residents about such things as insurance and particular by-laws, NOT VERY - we are so busy that our communication goes out as required, usually a day or two in advance.
+VERY our reach and frequency ensure that our residents are informed well in advance, and we cover off much more than the essentials by informing them about all aspects of life in a condo with regularly scheduled communication, SOMEWHAT we are timely with notices about the essentials window washing, fire alarm testing, fan coil maintenance, but could add some extra info that teaches residents about such things as insurance and particular by-laws, NOT VERY we are so busy that our communication goes out as required, usually a day or two in advance.